department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/apply-for-certificate-of-eligibility.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Apply for Your COE
+title: How to Apply for Your COE
 concurrence:
 order: 3
 relatedlinks: